 - Prevention of Falls – Ladders: a 6 page brochure from WorkSafe intended to illustrate practical methods of reducing the likelihood of injuries from falls, both above and below two metres.
 The publication covers risk assessment, examples of acceptable ladder use, correct use, and ladder maintenance

-- NSW Work Cover: chapter 7 of the Managing the Risk of Falls at Workplaces Code of Practice [pdf] has information on ladders, including portable ladders.
-The regulator also has a page on Falls
+- NSW Work Cover: chapter 7 of the Managing the Risk of Falls at Workplaces Code of Practice has information on ladders, including portable ladders.
+This can be downloaded from the regulator's page on Working at Heights which also has videos and other resources.

 - From Safe Work Australia, a seminar, Safe use of ladders